 The Sony WH-H900 are average over-ears with a collapsible design that makes them somewhat decently portable.
 They will fit into smaller bags once folded, but unfortunately, like most over-ears, they're a little cumbersome to carry around on your person.
 They also come with a mediocre pouch that isn't ideal for carrying them around in your backpack.

 The build quality of the Sony WH-H900 feels much sturdier than the original h.ear on.
 The frame design is similar but thicker and wider which be able to handle stress a little better.
 The ear cups are also denser, and the hinges are not as loose and click into place once unfolded, which feels much more durable.
 Unfortunately, the design is mostly plastic, and although the headband is reinforced with a metal frame, the plastic outer cover could crack relatively easily when stretching them out somewhat similar to the Beats Solo3's headband.
-Overall, they are average for most wireless over-ears but won't be as solid or as premium as the Beo Play H9 or the Sony WH-1000XM2.
+Overall, they are average for most wireless over-ears but won't be as solid or as premium as the Beo Play H9, the Sony WH-1000XM2 or WH-1000XM3.

 These headphones are moderately stable.
 They're a bit better than the MDR-100AAP since they're wireless and no cable will get tangled in your clothes or yank the headphones off your head when running.
 However, since they're also heavier, they tend to move around a bit more when you tilt your head.
 They are not sports headphones and they will slip off your ears if used while doing high-intensity exercises at the gym.

 The Sony WH-H900N is a great sounding pair of closed-back over-ears (see our recommendations for the best over-ear headphones).
 They have an excellent, deep, and consistent bass, a great, clear, and even mid-range, and a very good and well-balanced treble.
 This makes them a very versatile pair of headphones suitable for a wide variety of genres from bass-heavy EDM and Hip-hop, to vocal-centric rock, folk, and jazz.
 They also have great imaging.
 However, their treble response is a bit uneven and high in harmonic distortion, and like most other headphones, they don't have a speaker-like soundstage.